karunakaranpt/mongodb-replica-set-centos/README.md

 </a>

-This template deploys a MongoDB Replica Set on Ubuntu and enables Zabbix monitoring, and allows user to define the number of secondary nodes.
+This template deploys a MongoDB Replica Set on Ubuntu, and allows user to define the number of secondary nodes.
 The replica set has a primary node, 2 secondary nodes by default.

-This template also allows you to input your existing zabbix server IP address to monitor these MongoDB nodes.

 The replica set nodes are exposed on public IP addresses that you can access through SSH on the standard port, also mongodb port 27017 open.